AliAksoyy/React-FireContactApp/README.md

 <!-- --------------------------------------- -->
 ### Purpose of Project;

-👨‍💻 The main aim of this project is to improve my <b>REACT/Styled Component/JS/git commands (push, pull, commit, add etc.) skills and responsive design abilities</b>.
+👨‍💻 The main aim of this project is to improve my <b> REACT/Styled Component/JS/git commands (push, pull, commit, add etc.) skills and responsive design abilities.</b>

 ## Objective